PleasantFuban/Edge-TB/README.md

 `controller/dml_tool/README.md` for more.
 6. Run `controller/gl_run_new.py` with python3 __with root privileges__ and keep it running on a terminal (called
 Term).
+   * Note that `sudo python3` and `python3` may result in different Python environments, especially when using a virtual environment where you should probably run without sudo.
+   * If you need to run without sudo, you will need to enter sudo password when needed.
+Pay attention to the terminal output to prevent a password timeout.
 7. In path `controller/dml_tool`:
     1. Run command `python3 dataset_conf.py -f gl_dataset.json` to generate dataset conf files;
     2. Run command `python3 conf_generator.py -f gl_structure.json -p 4444 gl_structure_conf_new.GlConfGenerator` to